Pulse Width Modulation

 • Only certain pins support PWM

-• Each group can have different PWM values (duty cycles), but must share the same frequency and resolution
+• PWM pins can have different PWM values (duty cycles), but must share the same frequency and resolution.

 Writing Analog Output with analogWrite